james-j-engels/james-j-engels.github.io/index.md

 In the past I have worked on [small language models for Modern Tibetan](https://www.researchgate.net/publication/389451316_Leveraging_Large_Language_Models_in_Low-resourced_Language_NLP_A_spaCy_Implementation_for_Modern_Tibetan).
 From time to time I can still be found working on historical linguistics in Sino-Tibetan languages.

-In my last name the second "E" comes before the "L".
-It is the same as that of [my distant relative](https://en.wikipedia.org/wiki/Friedrich_Engels).
-I invite any fellow travelers named Marx working in linguistics or allied fields (mathematics, philosophy, etc.) to contact me for an urgent collaboration.
+In my last name the second "E" comes before the "L", the same as [my distant relative](https://en.wikipedia.org/wiki/Friedrich_Engels).
+Any fellow travelers named Marx working in linguistics or allied fields (mathematics, philosophy, etc.) are strongly encouraged to contact me for an urgent collaboration.

 ## Research Interests